pavankumarny/3DDFA_V2_Pavan/readme.md

 - Movie VFX and character animation
 - Medical and forensic analysis
 - Virtual try-on for glasses, makeup, etc.

+## Demo

+🎬 **Ready-to-View Example**

+The repository includes a pre-processed demo video showing 2D side profile analysis:

+**Location**: `examples/results/videos/Video_2d_sparse.mp4`

+This video demonstrates:

+- Real-time face detection and tracking
+- 68 facial landmark points overlaid on the original video
+- Robust tracking across different head poses and expressions
+- Side profile analysis capabilities

+You can immediately view this file to see the system's output before running your own processing.

 ## High-Level Architecture